Skip to Main Content

 EDU 4200 Diverse Learners and Culturally Relevant Pedagogy 4

-EDU 4280 Discipline & Classroom Management Issues for Middle/Secondary Teachers 2
+EDU 4280 Discipline &amp Classroom Management for Middle/Secondary Teachers 2

 *These courses are prerequisites for admission to the Educator Preparation Program.